dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/5.1 Programming Languages/Python.md

 		- print(i, end="\\v")
 			- I have no idea how to describe this...
 	- sep=
+		- By default is set to a `" "` space character
+		- But you can set this to any string, character, or integer to format the output as needed
 - f-strings (format)
 	- Format
 	- Method to combine variables and text together